Save money on your car insurance

 Start a quote

-But if you hear of a car being written-off by an insurance company, there’s a reasonable chance the car isn’t the twisted tangle of metal you might have envisaged.
+But that is not always the case if an insurance company has written-off a car.
+There’s a chance the car isn’t the twisted tangle of metal you might have thought.

 Insurance companies are within their rights to write off a car even if it has suffered only relatively minor damage, perhaps a few scratches to the paintwork or a small dent.

 So where does that leave you?
-Is there anything you can do if you don’t agree with their diagnosis of the situation?
+Is there anything you can do if you don’t agree with your insurer?

 What is an insurance write-off?

-The car will then be kept by the insurer and you will receive a cash payout for the loss, usually the vehicle's 'market value' - the price it would have sold for at a trusted dealership before it was damaged or stolen.
+The car will then be kept by the insurer and you will receive a cash payout for the loss, usually the vehicle's 'market value'.
+This is the price your car would have sold for at a trusted dealership before it was damaged or stolen.

 How does an insurer decide if a car is a write-off?

-If your car is involved in an accident and you put in a claim, an insurance assessor or engineer will normally come and inspect the damage.
+If your car is involved in an accident or accidentally damaged and you put in a claim, an insurance assessor or engineer will inspect the damage.
 They might visit in person or view photos and read reports from a garage.

 If this is the case, your insurer will offer a payout in the event of a write off, which should be enough to replace your car with a similar vehicle in a similar condition in your area.